• Membership Login

 Overview

+Exceptional events have become a significant air quality policy and technical challenge facing state, Tribal and local air agencies.
+Increasing wildfire and prescribed fire activity, windblown dust, stratospheric ozone intrusions, and other natural events influence monitored concentrations of ozone and particulate matter, affecting regulatory determinations under the Clean Air Act.
 The purpose of the exceptional events rule is to ensure that regulatory decisions under the Clean Air Act are not biased by monitored air quality data over which a state has little or no control.

 Exceptional Event App for Creating Demonstrations

-WESTAR/WRAP is coordinating an effort lead by staff at the South Coast Air Quality Management District (SCAQMD) to develop an online app to assist air agencies in preparing an Exceptional Events (EE) Demonstration for submission to the EPA.
+WESTAR-WRAP is coordinating an effort lead by staff at the South Coast Air Quality Management District (SCAQMD) to develop an online app to assist air agencies in preparing an Exceptional Events (EE) Demonstration for submission to the EPA.
 This interactive app lays the ground work for automating much of the technical data collection required in Exceptional Event Demonstrations.
 The online tool is a collaborative project among air quality regulatory agencies across the Nation.
 It is, and will continue to be, a work in progress.
 If you are interested in contributing to this project, please contact Rhonda Payne at WESTAR or Jay Baker at WESTAR.

 • April 2025 EE app training recording.